New York Songlines: 3rd Avenue

 Continental

-25: Grungy bar used to feature many local acts. ''Best rock club for drinking in city''--Time Out.
+25: Was a grungy bar that featured many local acts. ''Best rock club for drinking in city''--Time Out.
 The Canadian band Nice Cat had their first U.S. gig here.
-Now it's just for drinking.

 23: Israeli falafel joint started out as chickpea, then sold the brand name and had a contest to come up with the new name Kosher Village.
 When they realized that to be glatt kosher you have to be closed half the weekend, they became Tahini.
 I thought Pita Cooper would have been a good choice....
 Replaced a pizza parlor.

 23 (corner): King's Magazine, all-night newsstand.
-DJ Lenny M's Music World, mix tapes and CDs, has a niche here.
+DJ Lenny M's Music World, mix tapes and CDs, had a niche here.

 W <=== EAST 8TH ST / ST MARKS PLACE ===> E